Carolyn Bessette Kennedy: Death

-Bessette Kennedy died on July 16, 1999, along with her husband and older sister Lauren, when the light plane John Jr. was piloting crashed into the Atlantic Ocean off the western coast of Martha's Vineyard.
-The National Transportation Safety Board (NTSB) determined that the probable cause of the crash was "[t]he pilot's failure to maintain control of the airplane during a descent over water at night, which was a result of spatial disorientation.
-Factors in the accident were haze and the dark night."
+On July 16, 1999, Bessette-Kennedy died with her husband and her sister Lauren Bessette when the Piper Saratoga he was piloting crashed into the Atlantic Ocean near Martha's Vineyard, Massachusetts.
+The flight had left Essex County Airport in New Jersey at 8:38 p.m. and was due at Martha's Vineyard Airport at 10 p.m.
+The National Transportation Safety Board (NTSB) determined that the probable cause was Kennedy's failure to maintain control of the airplane during a descent over water at night, resulting from spatial disorientation; haze and the dark night were listed as contributing factors.
+The NTSB also reported that toxicology testing was negative for alcohol and drugs of abuse.